What Ever Happened to Timothy?

 Instead, we today should be decidedly involved in the affairs of this world and not detach ourselves from those in need, as we passively await our rapture.
 There is an unhealthy tendency in the Christian community to seek to withdraw from this wrecked and wicked world and wall ourselves off from every immoral influence.
 We have too often been taught that the closer His Return is, the more evil the world will become.
 Many have even sought to shelter themselves in private communities where they hope to be protected from the so called dredges of society.

 But it is our calling to help and serve our fellow man.
 Not just our fellow Christian or fellow believer, but all of mankind.
-Indeed, all of GOD's creation is our proving ground, from our pets to our plants.
+Indeed, all of GOD's creation is our proving ground, from our pets to our planet.
 Do we move about our daily routines motivated by the spirit of love or are we driven by a faithless religion?

 That the Day of Christ has already come and gone is perhaps why the Creator tolerates so many different kinds of religions and persuasions in our communities.
 It is now apparent that many of our peculiar doctrines and traditions matter little to HIM.
-HE is instead profoundly and ultimately concerned with how we treat one another daily and not where we might congregate on Sunday mornings.
+HE is instead profoundly and ultimately concerned with how we treat one another daily and not so much where we might congregate on Sunday mornings.
 It matters not in the least upon which membership rosters our names are written here in this life.
 It only matters if they are written there, in the Book of Life.

 Perhaps we would do well to remember Peter's realization in ACTS 10,